Download the Performance Evaluation Form and Guidelines

 - Promote consistency within the department.

-- Review job description and goals established for the year.
+- Review job description, work goals, and professional development goals established for the year.

 - Review last year’s performance evaluation.

 - Review employee’s self evaluation.

 - Take into account environmental factors (e.g. organizational changes, FML protected absences, etc.).

 Tips to Help You Improve Performance Appraisal Interviews

 - Review evaluations written by other experienced supervisors to see what works and what doesn’t.

 - Keep notes throughout the evaluation period.
 Do not rely on recall at the end of the review period.

 - Seek input from other observers when appropriate (i.e., customers).

 - Educate employee regarding evaluation philosophy and standards of performance in advance.
 Provide examples of what constitutes “exceeds expectations”, “meets expectations”, and “needs improvement”.